ChongWuLab/CARE/README.md

 - http://covid19hg.org/results/r7/

 #### Prepare data
-- step0a_download_IEUGWAS.R: Download exposures from IEU-GWAS.
-- step0b_convert_data.R: Convert raw data to txt files.
+- step0_convert_data.R: Convert downloaded raw data to txt files.
 - step1_process_GWAS.R: Pre-processing and quality control codes for GWAS summary data.
 This is a very useful in-house code to pre-process GWAS data.
 If you use this for other purposes, please cite this paper.

 #### Analysis